March 21st, 2017

 In Episode 19 of HaunTopic Radio we get the Haunt Godfather Leonard Pickel back on the mic where we discuss many of the obstacles that Haunters face in today’s world of constant challenge.
 How to Save Money While Building Your Haunt, Why Stories are Important to the Success of Your Attraction, & How to Beat the Conga Line Effect By Changing Your Design are just a few of the topics we cover in this episode.

 You also get some get background on how he got his start as a Haunter and some of the lessons he learned along the way.
-Just save yourself a few years of learning and push play on that little audio player below.
+Just save yourself a few years of learning and push play on that little audio player above.
 Information you can’t afford to miss….

 I was going to try to summarize Leonard’s experience in a paragraph but there is no way to squeeze all of his accomplishments in just a few sentences.
 I decided to make a list instead.
 Here is just a few things he has done in the Haunt Industry: